- Citi promoted 70 women among the 241 people it named managing director this year, according to an internal memo this month seen by Bloomberg.

 Citi further established its goal as a thought leader on the matter when it released, in October 2019, a two-minute video capturing the reaction of young girls when they first learn of the pay gap.
 The campaign aimed to bring awareness to data predicting the gap would not close until 2227.

-The bank early last year said it sought for women to comprise at least 40% of its assistant vice president through managing director levels companywide by the end of 2021.
+The bank in 2018 said it sought for women to comprise at least 40% of its assistant vice president through managing director levels companywide by the end of 2021.

 "Radical transparency certainly makes you uncomfortable, but it's important to get out of the old habits," incoming CEO Jane Fraser said in Citi's most recent diversity report, according to Bloomberg.
 "You've got to shake your thinking up and do something differently, and that's why it makes a difference."

 Citi is not the only big U.S. bank to put hard targets on its representation goals.
 Goldman Sachs in August laid out its intention for women to make up 40% of its vice presidents by 2025.
 Among 60 new partners the investment bank named last month, 27% are women — up from 26% in 2018.
 The bank in September named 43-year-old Stephanie Cohen co-head of its consumer and wealth management business.
 She is the first woman to lead a Goldman division since trading co-chief Isabelle Ealet left the bank in 2018.

 Citi this year named several women to leading roles this year, including Pam Habner atop the bank's U.S. branded card unit; Titi Cole to lead operations and fraud prevention at Citi's consumer bank; and Jennifer Taylor to oversee compliance in the bank's institutional business.